 Contact an Experienced DUI Attorney in Pennsylvania

 Don’t become another statistic.
-Contact the experienced team of DUI Defense Attorneys serving Lancaster, Pennsylvania and Lancaster County.
+Contact the experienced team of Criminal Defense Attorneys in Lancaster, Pennsylvania and Lancaster County.
 Ciccarelli Law Offices has a local office at 313 West Liberty Street, Lancaster PA 17601 or contact us directly at (717) 291-9400.
 Its our Lancaster County DUI Team: experienced former prosecutors and defenders with one goal in mind, fighting for your rights.
 Reach us today at (717) 291-9400.